a-cordier/minimidim/README.md

 Sequencer should be responsible for setting a tempo, playing a sequence, and send events to instruments or effects

-### LinkableInstrument
+### MidiInstrument

-This interface extends the Instrument interface, adding methods enable tying of instruments to sequencers
+This interface extends the Instrument interface, adding methods enable tying of instruments to classes extending AbstractMidiSequencer